 An Laimhrig

-It is an exciting time as the project, which has been four years in the planning, finally begins to take shape.
+It has been an exciting time as the project, which has been six years in the planning, finally becomes a reality.

-The provision of new toilet and shower facilities will be a huge benefit to visitors as it will allow pod guests and wild campers access to hot water, toilets, a drying room and, in the near future, laundry facilities.
+The provision of new toilet and shower facilities at Taigh Nighe has proven a huge benefit to visitors, allowing pod guests, sailors and wild campers access to hot water, toilets, a drying room and laundry facilities.

-Working with architects WT Architecture, Morham & Brotchie quantity surveyors, structural engineers David Narro Associates, contractors Compass and Harley Haddow, and with project management help from Fiona Begg, the Trust is overseeing this initial stage of the development which should be completed by March 2021.
+The building is a testament to the work done by architects WT Architecture, Morham & Brotchie quantity surveyors, structural engineers David Narro Associates, contractors Compass and Harley Haddow, and project manager Fiona Begg.

-Eigg Trading own and manage the existing An Laimhrig and surrounding area, and will be the organisation delivering the project on behalf of Eigg’s Community and IEHT.
+Eigg Trading own and manage An Laimhrig and surrounding area, and was the organisation delivering the project on behalf of Eigg’s Community and IEHT.

 As the focal point of the island, the pier has always been a hive of activity.
 From the pre-buyout days when it consisted of simply a small tearoom and a separate craft shop, housed in two square buildings with battlements to the current building which was completed in 1998.